Acquisition talks show Reynolds' taste for menthol

-NEW YORK (Reuters) - The enduring popularity of menthol may be a big motivator behind Reynolds American Inc’s RAI.N interest in buying smaller rival Lorillard Inc LO.N, which has the best-selling U.S. cigarette brand with the additive.
+NEW YORK, July 12 (Reuters) - The enduring popularity of menthol may be a big motivator behind Reynolds American Inc’s interest in buying smaller rival Lorillard Inc, which has the best-selling U.S. cigarette brand with the additive.

 While potential cost savings from economies of scale in a declining industry may be the main driver for the multi-billion-dollar deal, Lorillard’s leading U.S. menthol cigarette Newport is another key draw.